tier4/caret_doc/docs/design/configuration/architecture_file.md

 - `construction_order`

-By using this information to match `callback_name` and callback address, each `callback_name` will always refer to identical callbacks without regarding to callback address.
+By using this information to match `callback_name` and callback address, each `callback_name` will always refer to identical callbacks without being aware of callback address.